Saudi Arabia and weapons of mass destruction

 The Kingdom of Saudi Arabia has not officially maintained or possessed the weapons of mass destruction (WMD).
 In 1972, Saudi Arabia signed and ratified the Biological Weapons Convention, followed by the ratification of Chemical Weapons Convention (1996) and Nuclear Non-Proliferation Treaty (1998).

-Over the issue of nuclear energy, Saudi Arabia has made steps towards a nuclear program and according to some observations, the program can be weaponized towards developing nuclear weapons.
+Over the issue of nuclear energy, Saudi Arabia has made steps towards a peaceful nuclear program and according to some observations, the program can hypothetically be weaponized towards developing nuclear weapons.

 In 2018, Mohammad bin Salman, the Crown Prince of Saudi Arabia, confirmed on interview given to American CBS's 60 Minutes that Saudi Arabia would develop nuclear weapons if Iran successfully detonated one, causing widespread distrust of the Saudi Arabian nuclear program.

+In July 2026, the United States and Saudi Arabia finalized a 123 Agreement for Saudi Arabia to build a civilian nuclear program.

 Overview

-The Kingdom of Saudi Arabia has officially a signed party of and ratified the Treaty on the Non-Proliferation of Nuclear Weapons since 1998.
+The Kingdom of Saudi Arabia has officially a signed party of and ratified the Treaty on the Non-Proliferation of Nuclear Weapons since 1988.
 At the nuclear energy governance level, the Saudi government has an agreement with the International Atomic Energy Agency.